TDStrasser/KookaBlockly-Reference/docs/source/using.rst

   The LEDs will change colour to mirror illumination of the real LEDs on the **Kookaberry**.

-  The buttons can be clicked using a mouse or trackpad on the PC, and will respond in the same way as the physical buttons on the **Kookaberry**.
+  The buttons can be clicked using a mouse or track-pad on the PC, and will respond in the same way as the physical buttons on the **Kookaberry**.

 .. figure:: images/kblockly-show-display-window.png
    :width: 400